shanemiller89/codeArchive/README.md

 npm start
 ```

-And your all set!
+And your all set, simply run this command each time you need to start the app.

-And save it in a file named database.json, with a local host of `3000`.

 ## Entity Relationship Diagram